FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

 Columns that provide numeric values conforming to specified rules and formatting requirements ensure clarity, accuracy, and ease of interpretation for humans and systems.
 The [FOCUS](#glossary:finops-cost-and-usage-specification) specification does not require a specific level of precision for numeric values.
 The level of precision required for a given column is determined by the provider and should be part of a data definition published by the provider.

 All columns capturing a numeric value, defined in the FOCUS specification, MUST follow the formatting requirements listed below.
-Provider-generated numeric value capturing columns SHOULD adopt the same format requirements over time.
+Custom numeric value capturing columns SHOULD adopt the same format requirements over time.

 ## Attribute ID